MatsDK/TauRPC/README.md

 ## Sending an event to a specific window

 By default, events are emitted to all windows.
-If you want to send an event to a specific window by label you can do the following:
+If you want to send an event to a specific window by label, you can do the following:

 ```rust
 trigger.send_to("main").hello_world()?;